-Badminton: BWF announces calendar for 2021, revised qualification period for Tokyo Olympics
+Badminton calendar for early 2021 announced, qualification for Tokyo Games to end with Indian Open

 The new-look BWF calendar has outlined the tournaments till the Tokyo Games in August and sees a number of tournaments postponed from Q1 and Q2, and a handful of Grade 2 tournaments calendar for the rest of 2021.

 The BWF World Rankings will reopen after the World Tour Finals 2020, which will now be held at the end of January 2021 in Bangkok.
-The calculation of the next BWF World Rankings list will be announced on Tuesday, February 2, 2021,” said BWF in a release.
+The calculation of the next BWF World Rankings list will be announced on Tuesday, February 2 2021, BWF informed in a release.

 The qualification period for Race to Tokyo will restart in 2021 with the Swiss Open in March and end with the India Open in May.

 The final qualification will be determined from the Race to Tokyo Rankings published on 18 May 2021.
-The BWF Council also decided that this will also be used for seedings the Tokyo Olympic Games in 2021.
+The BWF Council also decided that this will also be used for seeding at the Tokyo Olympic Games in 2021.

 BWF is working with the International Olympic Committee to update the Olympic qualification system where the final updated regulation will be shared mid-January following a formal approval by the IOC.